Duy-Thanh/docln/README.md

 The app is now in a **stable for daily use** state, so the update cycle will change.

 Previously, because the app was in a heavy development state, the number of builds released in a day could be up to 5 releases in a day.
-However, because the app is in a stable state, the update and source code release cycle, from 05/20/2025, will be 2 weeks one release.
+However, because the app is in a stable state, the update and source code release cycle, from 05/20/2025, will be **2 weeks one release**.

 # Bugs about corrupted preference file